About Lisa Nightshade

 The type of art I make is not exactly the usual colourful landscapes or portraits that you’d associate with sunny South Africa.
-My art leans heavily toward the Dark Art and Lowbrow movements, nestled under the blanket term: Surrealism.
-The befitting way I classify my art is by the term: Bewitching Decomposition.
+My art leans heavily toward the Dark Arts and Lowbrow movements, nestled under the blanket term: Surrealism.
+The befitting way I classify my art is by the phrase: Bewitching Decomposition.

 Pain is another recurring theme.
 Each creature exhibits some form of pain, whether it’s emotional or physical.
-This is greatly due to my battle with depression and chronic illness.
-By airing it out onto a canvas or a sheet of paper I hope to transform my pain into something poignant.
+My macabre depictions are mostly due to my battle with depression and migraine disease.
+By airing it out onto a canvas or a sheet of paper, I hope to transform my pain into something meaningful.

 When I’m not creating art, you’re most likely to find me hunched over my laptop busy with graphic design, or underneath a tree trying to capture the perfect photo of a fallen leaf.
 You can also be sure my little cat is close-by, silently enjoying my company.